 Adult Drug Court (ADC)

-The Los Angeles County Adult Drug Court (ADC) Program addresses the SUD needs of offenders cycling through the criminal justice system.
+The Los Angeles County Adult Drug Court (ADC) Program addresses the SUD needs of justice-involved individuals.

-AB 109 Post-Release Co-Occurring Integrated Care Network (COIN Program)
+Assembly Bill 109 (AB 109) Post-Release Co-Occurring Integrated Care Network (COIN Program)

 DPH-SAPC, Probation and DMH implemented the COIN program in 2015.
 COIN provides integrated SUD and mental health treatment to AB 109 participants who have a chronic SUD with severe and persistent mental illness.

 Clients are referred by the Los Angeles County Superior Court, Revocation Court (Division 83), for residential treatment.